 Along my journey of grief just after the one year anniversary of losing Mo, something changed.
 It was quite subtle but noticeable.
 I realised that I was was crying less often, and there were longer periods when I would find my mind occupied by thoughts other than Mo.
 In the times that I was thinking of Mo, doing things on her website or going on forums about the loss of horses, I wasn’t feeling as deeply upset.

 ’That’s good’, you would think.
 I felt just the opposite.
 It was quite terrifying, I hated it once realisation of the change crept in.
 I didn’t want to let go of the pain, the grief.....in letting it go I felt I was losing any connection that I had with Mo.
 Of course, the first thing I did was research, as always.
 Was this what happened to people?
 Did it mean I was forgetting her?
+Did it mean I never really loved her as much as I thought I did?
 The list of questions and panic went on.
 Eventually I stumbled across a website that really did explain it all and helped me feel much better about what was happening.

 It was on that particular website that I found some of the thoughts that other people had encountered with the journey of grief....

 - I feel okay today, this must mean I am forgetting my loved one!!

 - My suffering is a sign of how much my loved one meant to me.
 If I’m not suffering my love for them must be diminishing!

 - If I stop feeling the deep pain of grief it is a sign life can move on without my loved one and I just won’t let that be true.

 - I knew how to be a wife and I know how to be a grieving widow, but I don’t know how to be a widow who has good days and is moving forward.

 - The only thing that keeps me connected to my loved one and keeps their memory alive is the deep pain of my grief.
 Any little piece of that grief that disappears is another piece of my loved one disappearing.